 Miracles are everywhere all the time!

-Here are a few examples from some of my journal entries:
+Here are a few daily gratitude examples from my gratitude taken from my gratitude journal.

 - Brenda is cancer-free!